xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 ### 1.1 Canonical statement

-In standard frictionless international asset pricing models, a representative investor who can costlessly trade all risky assets would hold a globally diversified portfolio.
+In standard frictionless international asset pricing models, a representative investor who can costlessly trade all risky assets is predicted to hold a globally diversified portfolio.
 In the simplest benchmark, each country’s equity is held in proportion to its share of world market capitalization.
-In more elaborate models, optimal holdings reflect correlations, risk premia, and hedging demands, yet still imply substantial foreign diversification for most investors.
+In more elaborate models, optimal holdings reflect correlations, risk premia, and hedging demands, but still imply substantial foreign diversification for most investors.

 Empirically, portfolios display a strong and persistent **home bias**: